Case Study: An Indigenous Nation

 The Pack contains associated resources for the learning experience, typically in the form of articles and videos.
 There is a teacher Pack (with only teacher information) and a student Pack (which contains only student information).
 As a teacher, you can toggle between both to see everything.

-Here are the teacher pack items for Case Study of an Indian Tribe:
+Here are the teacher pack items for Case Study: An Indigenous Nation:

 Preview - Scene 1